Booth notebook

 Track context

-Hearing it against Remain In Light matters because it reads like part of an album world, not a detached single.
-Crosseyed and Painless by Talking Heads off Remain In Light (1980) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+Hearing it against Remain in Light (Deluxe Version) matters because it reads like part of an album world, not a detached single.
+Unison (Unfinished Outtake) by Talking Heads off Remain in Light (Deluxe Version) (1980) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
 With Talking Heads, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for